Red, white, blue, and boozy, these amazing 4th of July cocktails are all you’ll need to get your Independence Day party rockin’.

 Sweet blueberries and sharp citrus – this cocktail is a match made in heaven.

-Add simple syrup to balance out the tart notes, and stir in some white rum for a boozy base that won’t overpower the taste.
+Add simple syrup to balance out the tart notes, and stir in some white rum for a boozy base that won’t overpower the flavor.

 This vibrant drink is great for the 4th of July, the 5th, and the 6th.
 In fact, why not enjoy it all summer long?!

-Patriotic and pretty, this layered drink would look great at your 4th July feast.
+Patriotic and pretty, this layer drink would look great at your 4th July feast.

-It’s like a grown-up popsicle if popsicles were made with vodka and blue Curacao.
+It’s like a grown-up popsicle if popsicles had a strong vodka punch.

-Simple but complex, this cocktail is full of contradictions.
+Simple but complex in flavor, this cocktail is full of contradictions.

 It’s tart and sweet, boozy but subtle, and made with just five ingredients.

 Pour this one when things are winding down.
-Smooth and rich, it’s the perfect way to relax after your 4th of July celebrations.
+Smooth and rich, it’s the perfect way to relax after your Fourth of July celebrations.

 Moscow mules have always had a special place in my heart.